 WAR WITHIN A BREATH FOR MILITARY VETERANS

-It is against this wave of ignorance that our friend Eric Goepel and his organization Veterans Cannabis Coalition make their stand.
+Facing a wave of ignorance from our federal, state, and local lawmakers on cannabis reform, our friend Eric Goepel and his organization Veterans Cannabis Coalition make their stand.
 A veteran of the U.S. Army himself, Goepel co-founded VCC along with fellow vet and advocate Bill Ferguson with the mission of ending cannabis prohibition and ensuring that the VA finally begins to research and develop cannabis-based medications.

 “Cannabis prohibition is killing Americans, including veterans, every day,” says Goepel.
 “More than 100,000 veterans have died by suicide and overdose since 9/11, a horrific statistic that exists despite billions of dollars and almost two decades of reduction programs and interventions.
 Congress and the Department of Veterans Affairs have spent years discussing solutions, yet have stayed silent on the role of prescribed pharmaceuticals in driving this national tragedy.
 Meanwhile, more than 2 million veterans have self-reported using cannabis to manage their health issues and as a safer, more effective alternative to the ‘combat cocktail’ of painkillers, antidepressants, sedatives, and stimulants.
 There are now dozens of published news articles over the last several years featuring veterans telling the same story: they were hurting, the pills did not work and often made their conditions worse, but cannabis was able to provide relief.”